lynxthecat/cake-autorate/README.md

 internet), and adjusts the download and upload bandwidth settings for CAKE.

-CAKE-autorate uses this simple approach:
+cake-autorate uses this simple approach:

 - with low load, decay rate back to the configured baseline (and subject to refractory period)